Wo0f27/Martial-Spells/README.md

 assassins.
 These spells support melee combat rather than replacing it with conventional ranged magic.

-## Current Content

-### Guardian's Cry

-Guardian's Cry is an area taunt spell that:

-- Affects hostile mobs within a fixed radius.
-- Forces affected mobs to target the caster for a limited duration.
-- Displays a duration indicator on the caster.
-- Restores each mob's previous valid target when the taunt expires.
-- Supports target restoration between players and ordinary mobs.

 ## Development Status

 Martial Spells is currently in early development and is being created for a